Bartolomeo Scappi: The Renaissance Maestro of Italian Cooking — kooks stove talk

 Influence on Later Chefs

 Bartolomeo Scappi paved the way for future culinary giants, such as La Varenne in France and Pellegrino Artusi in Italy.
-His emphasis on precision, structure, and integrating science into cooking prefigured the developments that would occur in the 18th and 19th centuries.
+He emphasized precision, structure, and the integration of science into cooking.
+These elements prefigured the developments that would occur in the 18th and 19th centuries.

-His work also helped to elevate the status of the chef from servant to artist and intellectual, a transformation that would continue in the centuries to follow.
+His work helped to elevate the status of the chef from servant to artist.
+It also transformed them into intellectuals.
+This transformation would continue in the centuries to follow.

 Scappi in the Context of Renaissance Culture